Accelerating Berends-Giele recursion for gluons in arbitrary dimensions over finite fields: Introduction

 In particular, while most of the effort has been focusing on the development of Monte Carlo aspects where the gains expected from GPU implementations are the most obvious, the advantages of using GPU for loop calculations can also be critical.
 Such an example has already been provided in Ref.~\cite{Li:2015foa,Borowka:2018goh} where loop integrals are computed numerically using GPU-based integration routines.
-In addition, the calculation of multiloop amplitudes with numerical unitarity method~\cite{Abreu:2020xvt} requires a large number of evaluations of tree amplitude along the cuts.
-The challenge is that these have to be computed for finite fields~\cite{vonManteuffel:2014ixa,Peraro:2016wsq} in $d$ dimensions.
+In this work, we explore a different potential application of GPU acceleration in the context of multi-loop amplitude computations, namely the computation of tree amplitudes required to construct the integrand in the numerical unitarity method, \emph{e.g.}\ as implemented on CPUs in \textsc{Caravel} \cite{Abreu:2020xvt}.
+The challenge, so far not tackled on GPUs, is that trees in this context have to be computed over finite fields, to avoid numerical instabilities, and in arbitrary $d$ dimensions, to capture terms naively missed by $d=4$ cuts.
+A large number of finite field samples is then used for either analytic reconstruction \cite{vonManteuffel:2014ixa,Peraro:2016wsq} or rational-number reconstruction at rational kinematic points (see \emph{e.g.}\ Refs.~\cite{Hartanto:2019uvl,Badger:2024dxo}).
 This part of the calculation can therefore be particularly computationally intensive, and it could benefit from massive parallelisation on GPUs.

-For these reasons, we have developed the first public program for the computation of tree-level amplitudes in arbitrary dimensions using both real numbers and finite fields running on both CPU and GPU.
+For these reasons, we have developed the first public program for the computation of tree-level amplitudes in arbitrary dimensions using different numeric types.
+On the CPU, the program supports arbitrary precision floats and finite fields, while on the GPU it supports double precision floats and finite fields.
 In this study we rely on integer arithmetic capabilities of GPUs.
 This proof of concept is for now restricted to purely gluonic amplitudes but it is foreseen to be extended to the full Standard Model in the future.
 The code is publicly available at

 and it can be readily used.
 We provide an \href{https://github.com/Amps-GPU/BG-Trees/blob/main/example/Example.ipynb}{example jupyter notebook} within the repository.

 The organisation of the article is as follows.
 Section~\ref{sec:method} introduces the general motivation of the work, the formalism used as well as the conventions.
 In Section~\ref{sec:gpu}, the general strategy is presented along with the checks that have been performed and a benchmarking exercise.
 Section~\ref{sec:concl} contains a summary of the work as well as concluding remarks.